 1979 to 2014 Jean Smart

 During Jean's ownership, the dispensary further modernized with the introduction of the computer.
-Jean served the people of Creemore for 35 years and her and her husband John still reside in Creemore today.
+Jean served the people of Creemore for 35 years.
+Her husband John still resides in Creemore today.

 2014 to today Jennifer Yaeck